 In order to reduce the dilutive impact or potential cash expenditure associated with the conversion of the 2026 Notes, we entered into capped call transactions in connection with the issuances of the 2026 Notes (the "2026 Capped Call").
-The 2026 Capped Call will cover, subject to anti-dilution adjustments substantially similar to those applicable to the 2026 Notes, the number of shares of common stock underlying the 2026 Notes when our common stock is trading within the range of approximately \$18.49 and \$26.10.
+The 2026 Capped Call will cover, subject to anti-dilution adjustments substantially similar to those applicable to the 2026 Notes, the number of shares of common stock underlying the 2026 Notes when our common stock is trading within the range of approximately \$18.49 and ~~\$26.10~~ \$26.10.
 However, should the market price of our common stock exceed the \$26.10 cap, then the conversion of the 2026 Notes would have an additional dilutive impact or may require a cash expenditure to the extent the market price of our common stock exceeds the cap price.
-The 2026 Capped Call will expire on various dates over the 50-trading-day period ranging from December 2, 2025 to February 12, 2026, if not exercised earlier.
+The 2026 Capped Call will expire on various dates over the 50-trading-day 50-trading-day period ranging from December 2, 2025 December 2, 2025 to February 12, 2026, February 12, 2026, if not exercised earlier.
 The 2026 Capped Call is a separate transaction and not part of the terms of the 2026 Notes and was executed separately from the issuance of the 2026 Notes.
 The amount paid for the 2026 Capped Call was recorded as a reduction to additional paid-in capital in the condensed consolidated balance sheet.
-As of March 31, 2024, approximately 12.2 million shares remained outstanding.

-under the 2026 Capped Call.
+The Company also retains all potential future value of the capped calls associated with the repurchased 2026 Notes.
+As of March 31, 2024, June 30, 2024, approximately 12.2 million shares remained outstanding under the 2026 Capped Call.